-Cell culture supernatant, serum and plasma (citrate, heparin) were tested with this assay.
+Cell culture supernatant, serum, plasma (citrate and heparin) and urine were tested with this assay.
 Other biological samples might be suitable for use in the assay.
 Remove serum or plasma from the clot or cells as soon as possible after clotting and separation.